csebooks/java-programming/content.en/the-java-language/generics/_index.md

  Let’s begin with a simple example of a generic class.
 The following program defines two classes.
 The first is the generic class **Gen**, and the second is **GenDemo**, which uses **Gen**.
 ```
 // A simple generic class.
-// Here, T is a type parameter that // will be replaced by a real type
+// Here, T is a type parameter that
+// will be replaced by a real type
 // when an object of type Gen is created.
 class Gen<T>
 {
-    Tob;
+    T ob;
     // declare an object of type T
     // Pass the constructor a reference to // an object of type T.
-    Gen (To)
+    Gen (T o)
     {
-        ob = 0;
+        ob = o;
     }

     // Return ob.
     T getob()
     {